 - Lift smart: Injuries from improper lifting are common ways to put anyone out of work, whether they have arthritis or not.
 People with arthritis need to be especially careful when lifting because of the deterioration and inflammation caused by arthritis.
 Ask for help, use a back brace, or do whatever you see fit to prevent injury to muscles and joints.

-No matter if you're working a six- or 12-hour shift, break time often feels sacred.
+It doesn’t matter if you're working a six- or 12-hour shift, break time often feels sacred.
 Not only is it a mental break, but it's a great opportunity to recharge physically.

-- Walk: Grabbing a few co-workers and going for a quick walk around the block or to a local park not only gets you moving, but the fresh air and socializing can help shed unwanted stress.
+- Walk: Grabbing a few coworkers and going for a quick walk around the block or to a local park not only gets you moving, but the fresh air and socializing can help shed unwanted stress.

-- Sit, if you need to: Arthritis requires a fine balance of movement and rest.
+- Sit if you need to: Arthritis requires a fine balance of movement and rest.
 You don't want to overdo it, so give your joints a rest occasionally.
 You may need more rest when inflammation flares up, but don't let it get to the point where movement is difficult because you've rested for too long.

-Talking to Your Boss
+Talk to Your Boss

 Informing your employer can help you obtain necessary accommodations, such as reassignment to a position that doesn't require standing all day or access to devices to help you do your job more effectively.
-It also helps you protect your legal rights in case of an unlawful termination.
+It also helps you protect your legal rights in case of unlawful termination.

 Know Your Rights